Four-star general in eye of U.S. cyber storm

 "He's lasted as long as he has because he's focused and he's persistent.
 I've never heard him yell," said retired four-star general Michael Hayden, who was Alexander's predecessor at the NSA.
 "He doesn't spread himself too thin.
 He decides what's important and puts his personal energy into those things."

-After Germany, Alexander held a series of increasingly senior intelligence jobs and spent the first Gulf War as a senior Army intelligence officer in Saudi Arabia.
-Over the years, he also earned four master's degrees, in electronic warfare, physics, business and national security studies.
+After Germany, Alexander held a series of increasingly senior intelligence jobs and spent the first Gulf war as a senior Army intelligence officer in Saudi Arabia.
+During this time, he also earned four master's degrees, in electronic warfare, physics, business and national security studies.

-In 2005, after two years as the Army's top intelligence officer, Alexander replaced Hayden at the helm of the NSA, where he continued to run a warrantless surveillance program initiated after the September 11, 2001, hijacking attacks.
+In 2005, after two years as the Army's top intelligence officer, Alexander was tapped to replace Hayden at the helm of the NSA, where he continued to run a warrantless surveillance program initiated after the September 11, 2001 hijacking attacks.

-The program, which bypassed a federal court that authorizes domestic wiretapping, was first revealed late in 2005, sparking lawsuits, congressional hearings, leak investigations and a furor that still dogs the agency - and Alexander.
+The program, which bypassed a federal court that authorizes domestic wiretapping, was first revealed late in 2005, sparking lawsuits, congressional hearings, leak investigations and a furore that still dogs the agency - and Alexander - today.

 Against this backdrop, his push to expand the NSA's role in domestic cybersecurity has drawn criticism from privacy advocates, and sometimes put Alexander at odds with the White House and the Department of Homeland Security, according to current and former officials.

-Alexander had wanted the NSA to control a government security program to aid non-military companies against cyber threats, but others at DHS insisted on civilian control of the project, and they ultimately prevailed, the officials said.
+Alexander had wanted the NSA to control a government security program to aid non-military companies against cyber threats, but others at DHS insisted - and ultimately prevailed - on civilian control of the project, these officials said.

 "He pushed up his hill, and I pushed up mine, and what we came to was essentially two sides of the same hill," Lute said.